 What is the new Splunk Dashboards app?

-The Splunk Dashboards app provides two new workflows, the absolute and grid layouts, so you can build custom dashboards and visualizations in both single instances and distributed environments.
+The Splunk Dashboards app provides two new workflows, the absolute and grid layouts, that you can use to build custom dashboards and visualizations in both single instances and distributed environments.

 New layout options